-Worse yet, to justify a \$25 billion valuation, the company needs to grow its share of global food delivery market to 72% from ~16% over the trailing twelve months (TTM) while also raising margins from -12% to 8%.
+Worse yet, to justify a \$25 billion valuation, the company needs to grow its share of global food delivery app market to 56% from ~16% over the trailing twelve months (TTM) while also raising margins from -12% to 8% in an intensely competitive business.
 Throw in the auditor's reports of weak internal controls, and investors could be holding stock in a business that might not be around in a few years.